young-kcd/firebird/builds/install/arch-specific/win32/installation_readme.txt

-Firebird 3 no longer needs to deploy the MSVC runtimes into the windows system directories so no redistributable run-timme package is deployed.
+Firebird 3 no longer needs to deploy the MSVC runtimes into the windows system directories so no redistributable run-time package is deployed.
 Firebird 3.0 loads the runtime libraries from the root installation directory.

 Deployment of gds32.dll
 -----------------------

-This compatibility library is no longer deployed into then windows system directory by default.
+This compatibility library is no longer deployed into the windows system directory by default.
 We cannot guarantee that the required MSVC runtimes will be available.
 However it remains an option at install time, along with system deployment of fbclient.dll.